 - 4. Roll the wheel to choose 2 WPT NO. SELECT and then push the wheel or the left button. - 5.
 Use the wheel to enter waypoint number you wish to edit and then push the wheel or the left button.
 Then, do one of the following: - To change the waypoint name, roll the wheel to choose 3 WPT NAME and then push the wheel or the left button.
 Use the wheel to edit waypoint name. - To edit the waypoint position, roll the wheel to choose 4 WPT L/L and then push the wheel or the left button.
-Use the wheel to edit waypoint position. - To erase the waypoint, roll the wheel to choose 5 CLEAR DATA and then push the wheel or the left button. - 6.
+Use the wheel to edit waypoint position. - To erase the waypoint, roll the wheel to choose 5 CLEAR DATA and then push the wheel or the left button.
+Note that a waypoint cannot be erased if it is part of a nav line. - 6.
 Push the right button three times to close the menu.

-5.12.3 Erasing waypoints
+5.10.3 Erasing waypoints

 Waypoints may be erased individually or collectively.
+Note that a waypoint cannot be erased if it is part of a nav line.